 The observation that anthropogenic CO2 can influence global warming has focused attention on carbon capture and storage.
 One proposed option for carbon sequestration is to increase the natural process that consists in the conversion of CO2 gas to stable, solid carbonate minerals in peridotites that have been tectonically exposed.
 Kelemen and coworker propose that peridotites may be able to capture and store billions of tons of CO2 per year and have initiated the Oman Drilling Project.
 This could make a significant difference in the overall CO2 budget of the planet until alternative energy sources replace global fossil fuel use.
 But this option needs the development of new engineered methods emulating the natural process (reactive cracking) to create dense fracture networks.
 More information about ongoing research on “in situ” carbon mineralization in ultramafic rocks can be found here.

 We performed experiments to understand the effect of the confining pressure on the pressure of crystallization and on the reactive-cracking processes.
 We show that reactive cracking can occur at depths > 1km, i.e depths relevant for in situ carbon storage and geothermal energy.
-Preliminary results have been presented at the American Geophysical Union in December 2014 and at the ACEME in June 2015.
-Our study has been submitted for publication in G-cubed.
+This study is now published in Geochemistry, Geophysics, Geosystems.

 Several aspects of MORB compositions, including variations in abundance of highly incompatible elements and in radiogenic-isotope ratio cannot easily be explained with a homogeneous source.
 In order to understand the role of these lithologies for MORB petrogenesis, experiments are necessary.
 Nevertheless, there are few studies on this rock-type at pressures shallower than 2 GPa and no work was devoted to the influence of this rocks-type in the major element composition of MORB.